shuozhixu/PFDD/README.md

 ## (iv)

 In materials such as multi-principal element alloys, [the GSFE is not spatially uniform](http://dx.doi.org/10.1016/j.intermet.2020.106844).
 As a result, the lattice energy cannot be the same everywhere.
-This feature was added to PFDD in 2019:
+The feature of spatially varying lattice energy was added to PFDD in 2019:

 - Yifei Zeng, Xiaorong Cai, Marisol Koslowski, [Effects of the stacking fault energy fluctuations on the strengthening of alloys](https://doi.org/10.1016/j.actamat.2018.09.066), Acta Mater.
 164 (2019) 1--11

+The spatial variation in the lattice energy inevitably generated a large amount of data, leading to difficulties in relating the inputs and outputs analytically yet providing an opportunity to use machine learning:

+- Pau Cutrina Vilalta, Somayyeh Sheikholeslami, Katerine Saleme Ruiz, Xin C. Yee, Marisol Koslowski, [Machine learniing for predicting the critical yield stress of high entropy alloys](https://doi.org/10.1115/1.4048873), J. Eng.
+Mater.
+Tech.
+143 (2021) 021005

+In 2020, the feature of character angle-dependent lattice energy was added to PFDD, for BCC metals:

+- Xiaoyao Peng, Nithin Mathew, Irene J. Beyerlein, Kaushik Dayal, Abigail Hunter, [A 3D phase field dislocation dynamics model for body-centered cubic crystals](https://doi.org/10.1016/j.commatsci.2019.109217), Comput.
+Mater.
+Sci.
+171 (2020) 109217

+The rational was that the Peierls stress differs greatly between edge and screw dislocations in BCC metals.

 ## (v)